ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 Generating 4 components: register, login, events and special-events using the comand: `ng g c name-of-the-component`.

 Setup the routes and use bootstrap to build up the initial html markup.

+### Registration UI

+build up the RegisterComponent html template and add a click handler that calls an event registerUser when the Register button is clicked.

+We need to retrieve the value from the input fields email and password and send it to the backend.
+Therefore, create a property in the RegisterComponent class and name it registerUserData and assign it to an empty object to it.
+Then we are going to bind the inputs field to this registerUserData property.
+So registerUserData is the object that contains the email and password values of the user about to be registered.

+For now, let's log to the browser's console on the click of the register button.
+For that, bind an event to the register button on click to call a method that we define in the RegisterComponent class to retrieve the registerUserData object.